devproca/tailwind-dev-day/README.md

 ## Setting up an angular application configured to use tailwindcss

+**NOTE:** These instructions are just for setting up tailwind in a new project; This is not needed to do the exercises.
+Tailwind will be setup correctly on all the exercise branches referenced below.
+If you're just working through the exercises skip ahead to [exercise 1](#exercise-1---flex-refresher)

 Skip the install because we will use yarn instead of npm

 ```